gdaverdin/bioinfo/Lab-6-:-Loops-and-Lazyness.md

 ## Write your own loop

 Spend a few minutes to write your own loop to count the number of reads in each fastq file.
+I would like the output to look like this:

+    aharkess@compute-14-7:/home/student/binf4550/data/06.Loops/human_rnaseq$ sh ../count_reads.sh
+    The read count of file Adrenal.fq is:
+    50121
+    The read count of file Brain.fq is:
+    37992